C-Cubed-Tech/c-cubed-tech-website-webdev.github.io/README.md

 # C Cubed Web Development

-Building the websites for the business's you trusgt most.
+Building the websites for the business's you trust most.